Nashwa Khan’s previous work for Coming of Faith can be found here.

 The sitcom focuses on the personal and professional life of Mindy Lahiri, an OB/GYN working in New York City.
 With The Mindy Project, a near-revolutionary space was carved out for South Asian women who don’t fit the Bollywood standard of Fair & Lovely.

-Of the handful of South Asian women who have been casted as sidekicks to manic pixie dream girls – like Cece to Jess Day in New Girl, or Reshma Shetty as a physician’s assistant in Royal Pains.
+Of the handful of South Asian women who have been cast, most have been sidekicks to manic pixie dream girls — like Cece to Jess Day in New Girl, or Reshma Shetty as a physician’s assistant in Royal Pains.
 South Asian women have rarely been able to break out of the sidekick role, and I give Mindy all the credit she deserves for not only creating that space but also having full control of a multifaceted character.

 I still have qualms with how the show’s writers created a woman of color who seemed to only have relationships with white men, but I hold heavier criticism for Bollywood, where South Asians have long been represented by cookie cutter portraits of women: docile, slim and fair.